Xalalau/backdoor-shield/README.md

         * If no folder is defined, it'll scan addons, lua, gamemodes and data folders.

+Be aware that it's better to run these commands on a dedicated server or in lan mode, as in singleplayer the game will practically freeze until the scan finishes.

 It is worth noting that it's a good idea to focus searches to obtain relevant and reduced results.
 Multiple folders can be selected by the commands, like:

     bs_scan_full addons/myAddonA addons/myAddonB